 Today we’re making another amazing Japanese dessert.
 Japanese Cotton Cheesecake is a lighter, fluffy, and more wobbly variation of a traditional cheesecake.
 It has just enough sweetness and is rich in taste just like a traditional cheesecake.

-So let’s jump right into the recipe, however, I highly suggest you read through the whole article for the best Japanese Cotton Cheesecake.
+So let’s jump right into the recipe; however, I highly suggest you read through the whole article for the best resultse.

 - 5 eggs